JaredTRand/CSC270--Data-Structures/README.md

 # CSC270--Data-Structures
 ## Jared Rand

 All the projects we made in Data Structures.
-The professor provided the skeleton of the program and the test file, and we filled in most of the functions to make them work correctly.
+Our professor provided the skeleton of the program and the test file, and we filled in most of the functions to make them work correctly.

 The Projects: